awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning.md

 You can use Amazon SageMaker automatic model tuning with built\-in algorithms, custom algorithms, and Amazon SageMaker pre\-built containers for machine learning frameworks\.

-Before you start using hyperparameter tuning, you a well\-defined machine learning problem, including the following:
+Before you start using hyperparameter tuning, you should have a well\-defined machine learning problem, including the following:
 + A dataset
 + An understanding of the type of algorithm you need to train
 + A clear understanding of how you measure success